namoopsoo/namoopsoo.github.io/content/note/2025-11-29-slow-productivity-notes.md

 Plenty examples of this I hear all the time.
 Can collect them elsewhere.

+Also Andrew wiles story too.
+He setup 7 years of unpublished research and trickled it out to be able to focus better on his Fermat's Last Theorem work in secret in his attic.

 ## Set up the story
 I like the p213 description of how McPhee cut up his notes into scraps of paper and sort of story-boarded  the components, rearranging them until it flowed at a high level , bird's eye perspective.
 He did it low tech but I wonder how people do that today.